Problems with Silica Gel Cat Litter

 Silica gel cat litter is often touted as harmless to humans and animals alike.
 However, some people use crushed silica gel to kill bed bugs and cockroaches!

-The following excerpts from THREE different sources might serve to illustrate exactly how harmless it really is as cat litter.
+Excerpts from THREE different sources ought to illustrate exactly how harmless it really is as cat litter.

 We have been using “crystal” cat litter that is a silica gel for several months.
 It is far and away the best litter we’ve tried in terms of odor control and ease of use.